|PDF Version||Molecular Genetics of Respiratory Tract Viruses - URA 1966 CNRS|

 |Director : Sylvie van der WERF (firstname.lastname@example.org)|

-The activities of the unit are focused on molecular genetics of positive and negative strand RNA viruses (influenza viruses, picornaviruses, hepatitis C virus).
-They include analysis of the molecular mechanisms of expression and replication of the viral genomes and of their use as expression vectors, study of virus host interactions and of the genetic variability of the viral genomes.
-One group addresses the functional analysis of neurological deficits and cognitive disorders associated with infectious pathologies, in particular HIV infection.
+The activities of the unit are focused on molecular genetics of positive and negative strand RNA viruses (influenza viruses, picornaviruses, hepaciviruses).
+They include analysis of the molecular mechanisms of expression and replication of the viral genomes and of their use as expression vectors, study of virus host interactions and pathogenesis, and of the evolution and genetic variability of the viral genomes.

-a) Molecular genetics of influenza virus transcription/réplication complexes (Nadia NAFFAKH, Pascale MASSIN, Bernadette CRESCENZO-CHAIGNE, Monika MARASCESCU)
+a) Molecular genetics of influenza virus transcription/réplication complexes (Nadia NAFFAKH, Pascale MASSIN, Bernadette CRESCENZO-CHAIGNE, Monika MARASESCU)

-b) Viral vectors and vaccinology (Nicolas ESCRIOU, Marco VIGNUZZI, Alexandre VIEIRA-MACHADO, Sylvie GERBAUD, Christophe BATEJAT)
+b) Viral vectors and vaccinology (Nicolas ESCRIOU, Alexandre VIEIRA-MACHADO, India LECLERCQ, Sylvie GERBAUD, Christophe BATEJAT)

 Genetic immunization with recombinant replicons in the form of naked RNA